 FOSA Membership Demographics

 Have you ever wondered how many people are members of FOSA, and how they're distributed across this state?
 (Of course you have!)
-FOSA Board members Jim Trocchi and Mike Raber have prepared a state map showing on our membership demographics by town.
+FOSA Board members Jim Hall and Mike Raber have prepared a state map showing our membership demographics by town.

 The result, which is current as of May 27, 2021, can be accessed by clicking the map icon to the right.

 In case you're one of those people who knows the names of many Connecticut's towns but has no idea where they are on a map of the state (say, for an excavation, presentation or meeting), we suggest you use the following method to quickly determine where it is...